CODEPhylo/phylospec/README.md

 ## Overview

 PhyloSpec provides a standardized way to describe phylogenetic modeling components (distributions, functions, and types) that can be shared across different phylogenetic inference engines.
-It enables the [Bayesian Model Builder](https://github.com/alexeid/bayesian-model-builder) web application to construct models that are compatible with multiple engines while maintaining type safety and proper constraints.
+It enables front-ends like the [Bayesian Model Builder](https://github.com/alexeid/bayesian-model-builder) web application to construct models that are compatible with multiple engines while maintaining type safety and proper constraints.

 The specification consists of: